TimeWarpEngineering/timewarp-state/Documentation/Tutorial.md

 1. In the `Sample.Client` project in the `Startup.cs` file.
 2. Change `ConfigureServices` to configure blazor-state as follows:
 3. Add the required usings.
-4. Configure the options passed to AddBlazorState to include the assemblies to scan for Handlers.
+4. Configure the options passed to AddBlazorState to include the assemblies to scan for States and Handlers.

 ```csharp
 namespace Sample.Client